 Check for warning signs that appliances are not working correctly

-The appliance may not be working correctly if there are lazy yellow or orange flames rather than crisp blue ones; if there are black marks on or around the appliance and if there is a lot of condensation in the room.
+A gas boiler or fire may not be working correctly if there are lazy yellow or orange flames rather than crisp blue ones; if there are black marks on or around the appliance and if there is a lot of condensation in the room.
 If you suspect something is not working properly, stop using it and contact your local Gas Safe registered engineer.

 Know the six signs of carbon monoxide poisoning